gayled/MSWebDev/lesson-35-linking-web-pages-within-your-site-using-the-nav-and-anchor-tags.md

-## Linking Web Pages Within Your Site Using the Nav and Anchor Tags
+## Lesson 3.5 Linking Web Pages Within Your Site Using the Nav and Anchor Tags

 You will now add a second page to your site by selecting the File icon in the File pane and naming it.
 Before you add any content to this page, think about which non-displaying and structural elements you need to include in this new page and add them now.